syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 * Month
 * Year

-Timescale mode in Gantt Chart can be defined by using `TimelineViewMode` property and also we can define timescale mode of top tier and bottom tier by using `GanttTopTierSettings.Unit` and `GanttBottomTierSettings.Unit` properties.
+Timescale mode in Gantt Chart can be defined by using `GanttTimelineSettings.TimelineViewMode` property and also we can define timescale mode of top tier and bottom tier by using `GanttTopTierSettings.Unit` and `GanttBottomTierSettings.Unit` properties.

-Following table explains how top tier and bottom tier unit changes as per `TimelineViewMode` property.
+Following table explains how top tier and bottom tier unit changes as per `GanttTimelineSettings.TimelineViewMode` property.

 Timeline ViewMode | Top tier Unit | Bottom tier Unit
 -----|-----|-----